brian-knows/xenon-agents/README.md

 - The `ZERION_API_KEY` is the API key for the Zerion API.
 You can get it from [Zerion](https://app.zerion.io/);
 - The `BRIAN_API_KEY` is the URL for the Brian API.
 You can get it from [Brian App](https://brianknows.org/app).

+You can change the chain by adding a `CHAIN_NAME` and `CHAIN_ID` environment variables.
+The `CHAIN_NAME` is used by Portals and Zerion, so if you change it make sure that it's supported by both.

 ### 3. Running the system

 Run the system using `bun`: